HendersonRichardK/Fintech_CaseStudy/README.md

                           Fred Ehrsam                                    Brian Armstrong

 **Inception:**  In 2010, Co-Founder Brian Armstrong read the manifesto published by Satoshi Nakamoto, that proposed bitcoin as an underground currency.
 In which transactions are recorded on a ledger called Blockchain, maintained in duplicated computer files by a band of self-appointed guardians called nodes.
 For this reason, Armstrong saw an opportunity in the business of safeguarding the keys to the coins and setting up transactions.
-Therefore purchasing $1,000 worth bitcoin at $9 a coin.
+Thus leading to the development of Coinbase a simple way for people to buy and sell Bitcoins using bank transfers.

 **Funded & Amount Funded:**

 Coinbase brokers exchanges various crypto-currencies such as Bitcoin, Bitcoin Cash, Ethereum, and Litecoin.
 Thus allowing users to invest by scheduling buys daily, weekly or monthly, while also securely storing their assets, and insurance.
-Essentially, Coinbase makes money on the fees incurred when users buy or sell their currency through its Conversion Services.
-In the U.S. the fees are 1.49 percent for using a bank account or Coinbase wallet, and 3.99 percent for using a credit card.
+Essentially, Coinbase charges a ‘Coinbase Fee’ on all transactions, which is the greater of either a flat rate or a percentage rate depending on location and payment type.
+The flat fee only applies to amounts less than $200 to account for the costs of processing.
+In most cases, Coinbase’s rate of 1.49% per transaction will apply (3.99% for credit and debit cards).
+Furthermore, there is an approximately 0.5% spread that Coinbase places on the current market rate for any cryptocurrency, and the size of this spread can fluctuate depending on current market circumstances.
+Meaning that any purchase of a cryptocurrency will be at a 0.5% higher price than the actual market price at the time of the transaction, and 0.5% lower in the case of a sale.

 ![](https://github.com/HendersonRichardK/Unit1_Homework_Assignment/blob/master/Images/COINRATE.jpg)